apple/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

 ### swift-nio: NIOAsyncSequenceProducer

-The NIO team have created their own root asynchronous sequence with the goal to provide a high performance sequence that can be used to bridge a NIO `Channel` inbound stream into Concurrency.
-The `NIOAsyncSequenceProducer` is a highly generic and fully inlinable type and quite unwiedly to use.
-This proposal is heavily inspired by the learnings from this type but tries to create a more flexible and easier to use API that fits into the standard library.
+The NIO team has created their own root asynchronous sequence with the goal to provide a high-performance sequence that can be used to bridge a NIO `Channel` inbound stream into Concurrency.
+The `NIOAsyncSequenceProducer` is a highly generic and fully inlinable type and quite unwieldy to use.
+This proposal is heavily inspired by the learnings from this type but tries to create a more flexible and easier-to-use API that fits into the standard library.

 ## Future directions